 Buckhorn Exchange (Lincoln Park)

 As long as you eat meat, Buckhorn Exchange in Lincoln Park should be on your list as a must-visit Denver restaurant.
-After all, it’s an iconic city place that was founded in 1893, back when the area was considered the Old West.
+After all, it’s an iconic city spot that was founded in 1893, back when the area was considered the Old West.
 The space and offerings have changed since then, and now Buckhorn Exchange specializes in steak and game meat.
-Among the beef and bison steaks, the menu includes more exotic meats including Rocky Mountain oysters, alligator, rattlesnake, elk, and quail.
-Reserve a table in one of the many rooms that make up this old house, where red-checkered tablecloths, deep red walls, and dark wood paneling make one forget for a moment they are dining in a National Historic Landmark.
+Among the beef and bison steaks, the menu includes more exotic meats such as Rocky Mountain oysters, alligator, rattlesnake, elk, and quail.
+Reserve a table in one of the many rooms that make up this old house, where red-checkered tablecloths, deep red walls, and dark wood paneling make one momentarily forget they are dining in a National Historic Landmark.
 Not only that, but there are more than 500 taxidermy animals mounted on the walls and through the space, plus a whole lot of history to digest with your meal.

 Dining at the restaurant: Take a seat inside Buckhorn Exchange seven days a week and enjoy the wild nature of the decor along with the meal.